yubowenok/task-runner/README.md

 Note that when the init script is called the current path is the root of task-runner.

 See tasks/all-taxes and tasks/specific-taxis for task examples.

+The description of all-task zip file submission (e.g. for reminding people of the correct file names) can be written in tasks/all-tasks.html.
+HTML syntax and styles are supported.